NSF Certified for Sport

 How to verify a certificate

-NSF maintains a public database of every Certified for Sport product at nsfsport.com.
-You can search by brand, product name, or category.
-The listing shows the certified flavour, size, and formulation.
-If the exact variant on the shelf is not listed, it is not certified — even if another flavour from the same product line is.
+NSF keeps a public list of every Certified for Sport product.
+You can find it at nsfsport.com.
+You can search by brand, product name, or type.
+The entry shows the flavour, size, and formula that passed.
+Is your exact item on the shelf missing from the list?
+Then it is not certified.
+That holds even if another flavour in the same line is.

-For athletes subject to drug testing, check the lot number on the packaging against the database before consuming the product.
+Are you an athlete who gets drug tested?
+Then check the lot number on the pack against the list first.
+Do this before you take the product.

 What NSF does not cover

-• Brand-wide coverage.
-Certification is product-specific.
-A brand can have one certified SKU and ten uncertified ones.
+- Brand-wide coverage.
+The mark covers one product at a time.
+A brand can have one certified item and ten that are not.

 When it matters most